planetarium/agent8-templates/2d-phaser-basic/docs/project-2d-rules.md

 5. 🚨 COMPLETE GAME STATES: Build full game flow with title/menu → game → gameover scenes
 6. 💎 MAKE IT PROFESSIONAL: Polish every feature to production quality
 7. ✅ BACKTICKS FOR STRINGS: Always use backticks (`) for multi-line strings
+8. 📐 SET DISPLAY SIZE: When adding images/sprites, ALWAYS use setDisplaySize() to control dimensions

 🚨 CRITICAL RULE - NEVER BREAK THIS:
 When tweening size changes, you MUST use displayWidth/displayHeight!!!